zeroamps/Tooling/Git/README.md

 `git status` obtains a summary of which files have changes that are staged for the next commit.

+`git log --graph` draws a text-based graphical representation of the commit history on the left hand side of the output.

+`git log --oneline` this is a shorthand for `git log --pretty=oneline --abbrev-commit` used together.

 ***

 `git pull` fetches from and integrate with another repository or a local branch.